 Conclusions

-Depression and anxiety are significantly associated with higher odds of major cardiometabolic disorders.
-IL-6 partly mediated most of these associations.
-It is, therefore, crucial to recognize the role of depression, anxiety, and neuroinflammation in the preventive and therapeutic management of cardiometabolic disorders.
+Depression and anxiety were significantly associated with higher odds of major cardiometabolic disorders, and IL-6 partly mediated these associations.
+Clinical studies are needed to replicate the findings and specifically cluster high-risk profiles.

 Related articles